-The Untersee in East Antarctica is a fascinating body of water that has been estimated to be ice-covered for 100 thousand years already.
-Therefore it is a perfect location for meteorological research stations.
-For this reason, the Research Institute SETI installed a new weather station here recently…
+The Lower Lake in the east of Antarctica is a fascinating body of water that has been covered with ice for an estimated 100 thousand years.
+It therefore represents a perfect location for meteorological research stations.
+For this reason, the SETI (Search for Extraterrestrial Intelligence) research institute recently installed a new meteorological station here.

-Lake Untersee, which means “Lower Lake”, was named after a German Antarctic expedition taking place from 1938 to 1939.
-The researchers discovered, that the chemical features are very special: the sediments of the lake, for example, produce more methane than any other natural aquatic system on the planet, the upper 70 meters of sea water have a high pH value from 9.8 to 12.1, and there is a 150-percent over-saturation of dissolved oxygen.
-With an area of 11.4 square kilometers (4.4 square miles), the water has the largest surface of a freshwater lake in the interior of the Gruber Mountains, which are located in the center of Queen Maud Land.
+The Untersee got its name from a German Antarctic expedition that took place between 1938 and 1939.
+As the researchers discovered, its chemical properties are quite special: for example, the lake’s sediments produce more methane than any other natural aquatic system on the planet, and the upper 70 meters of lake water has a high pH of 9.8 to 12.1 and a 150 percent supersaturation of dissolved oxygen.
+With an area of 11.4 square kilometers (4.4 square miles), the body of water has the largest surface area of any freshwater lake in the midst of the Gruber Mountains which are located in the center of what is known as Queen Maud Land.
 The lake is permanently covered with ice and is partially bound by glacial ice.

 About the SETI Institute

-SETI stands for Search for Extraterrestrial Intelligence and is a private, nonprofit institution of scientific research, education and outreach dedicated to search for aliens.
-It was founded in 1984 and consists of three centers: the Center for SETI Research, the Carl Sagan Center for the Study of Life in the Universe as well as a center for Education and Public Outreach.
-The association employs more than 130 scientists, educators and assistants in the moment.
+SETI stands for Search for Extraterrestrial Intelligence and is a private, non-profit institute dedicated to scientific research, education and outreach regarding the search for extraterrestrial life forms.
+It was founded in 1984 and consists of three centers: the SETI Research Center, the Carl Sagan Center for the Study of Life in the Universe, and an Education and Outreach Center.
+It employs more than 130 scientists, faculty, and support staff.

-For his studies, Research Director Dale Andersen travels into various environments such as the Chilean Atacama Desert, the Permafrost of Siberia, to the world’s most northern lakes and springs in the Canadian Arctic and into the depths of the polar oceans.
-His mission: explore the unknown.
+Research Director Dale Andersen’s investigations take him to diverse environments such as the Chilean Atacama Desert, the permafrost of Siberia, the world’s northernmost lakes and springs in the Canadian Arctic, and the depths of the polar oceans.
+His mission is to explore the unknown.